JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 It seems like cheating, right?

-Answering that requies a little history.
+Explaining why it works this way needs a little history.

 Originally, this package had some quite complex code that used introspection to create and expression that evaluated to give the value being encoded.
 That